binarybottle/engram/README.md

 You can install the Engram layout on [Windows, macOS, and Linux](https://keyman.com/keyboards/engram) or [try it out online](https://keymanweb.com/#en,Keyboard_engram).

 Letters are optimally arranged according to a scoring model that reflects ergonomic factors that promote reduction of lateral finger movements and increase in efficient typing of high-frequency letter pairs.
-This arrangement received the highest score of over 217 million different key-letter combinations:
+This arrangement received the highest score of over 200 million different key-letter combinations:

              Y  G  U  K            B  L  D  F  Q
              I  O  E  A            R  T  S  N  J
              V  Z  X  C            H  W  P  M

-Punctuation marks are logically grouped together in the middle columns (accessed by the Shift and Ctrl keys) and numbers are paired with symbols that resemble them (accessed by the Shift Key):
+Punctuation marks are logically grouped together in the middle columns (accessed by the Shift and R-Alt keys) and numbers are paired with mathematical and logic symbols (accessed by the Shift Key):

           $  -  =  ~  +   <    >   /  &  %  *  ^  `
           #  1  2  3  4   5    6   7  8  9  0  |  \